 Knowing dog language can help us make their lives better.
 And ours too!

+Do you know what a dog would say?
 Dogs can’t speak words.
 You see videos of them saying “I love you” or “Mom”, but they aren’t built to speak like humans.
-They have their own form of dog communication.
+They have their own form of communication.

 Have you ever watched your dog with another dog.
 Body language is at work.
 Teeth might be bared or eyes might stare if they are warning another dog.
 They might bow down if they want to play.

 It is actually pretty complex, but subtle to us humans.
 If you pay attention, you can understand much of what they “tell” you.
 You can learn dog language if you pay attention.

 2. A dog would say “feed me well”.